gimmie/unity/unity4.md

-# Gimmie for Unity
+# Gimmie with UI components for Unity 4.x

-This repository is Gimmie files for integrating Gimmie iOS/Android lib to Unity project.
+Integrating Gimmie with its UI components into Unity project targeting iOS/Android

 ## Android